 The findings above show that models' reasoning capabilities continue to improve as they memorize more training examples.
 In other words, the models use both memorization and reasoning to solve the puzzles.
-How do models decide which example to memorize or reason about?
-We can use our framework to study this question by extending the memorization score to a per-example metric.
+But how do they decide which examples to memorize or reason about?
+We can explore this by extending our memorization score to a per-example metric.
 Specifically, consider measuring \Cref{eq:limem} on a 1-point dataset $\mathcal{D}=\{x\}$.
 We skip the examples where $\accd[\{x\}]=0$ as the consistency ratio $\consistr(\{x\})$ is NaN in this case.
-Then $\limemx\in\{0,1\}$ is a binary indicator: 0 indicates $x$ is consistently solved after local perturbation; 1 indicates otherwise.
-We would like to see if there is a clear rule that can separate the two types of puzzles.
+Here, $\limemx\in{0,1}$ acts as a binary indicator: 0 means $x$ remains solvable after local perturbation, while 1 means it does not.
+Our goal is to determine if a clear rule separates these two types of puzzles.

-\textbf{Setup.} We collect training samples $\{x_i\}$ on which the targeted LLM makes correct predictions, and assign a binary categorical label as either ``consistently solved'' (i.e., solved by reasoning) puzzle or ``not consistently solved'' (i.e., solved by memorization) puzzle.
-We split this dataset into random disjoint 80\%/20\% training/test sets, and train a simple logistic regression model to solve this binary classification problem, in order to study the question: {Is there a simple indicator that determines whether a model would solve a given puzzle by reasoning or memorization?}
+\textbf{Setup.} We collect training samples where the targeted LLM predicts correctly, and label each as either ``consistently solved'' (reasoning) or ``not consistently solved'' (memorization).
+We then train a logistic regression classifier using an 8:2 train/test split to distinguish between puzzles the model solves through reasoning versus memorization.

 \textbf{Puzzle-based indicators.} We consider the following features: (1) TF-IDF; (2) Bag-of-Words; (3) Word Length; (4) Character Length; (5) concatenation of all.
-Each feature can be extracted from one of the following fields: (1) question; (2) synthetic CoT reasoning steps; (3) model response\footnote{Strictly speaking this is a model-based indicator feature.}; (4) concatenation of the above fields.
-The training and test performance (measured with AUC as the dataset can be unbalanced) are shown in \cref{fig:identify_robust_puzzle}.
+Each feature can be extracted from one of the following fields: (1) question; (2) synthetic CoT reasoning steps; (3) model response\footnote{Strictly speaking, this is a model-based indicator feature.}; (4) concatenation of the above fields.
+The train and test performance (measured with AUC as the dataset can be unbalanced) are shown in \cref{fig:identify_robust_puzzle}.
 We observe a test AUC of 0.629/0.787 for Direct/\cotft-ed \gptfouromini, and 0.627 for {\ft}-ed \llamathree.
 This indicates that the puzzle-based indicators could be informative, though not perfect, at determining which examples are reasoned vs. memorized.